Palantir: "HHS Protect Now" and privacy concerns (2020)

-Project Maven (since 2018)

-After employee protests in June 2018, Google chose not to renew its contract with the US Department of Defense to work on Project Maven, a program to develop artificial intelligence that can analyze video feeds from aerial drones; Palantir took over the project in December 2019.
-Google employees were concerned that the technology could lead to lethal autonomous weapons that choose targets without human input.

 Second Trump administration (2025)

 According to required financial disclosures, Stephen Miller, who as United States homeland security advisor has been actively involved in the second Trump administration's deportation efforts, owns between $100,000 and $250,000 of Palantir stock; some Trump critics have raised concerns about a potential conflict of interest.
 Similar financial disclosure requirements of U.S. government employees show that at least 10 other members of the Trump administration own Palantir stock.
 Advocacy groups such as the Alliance for Secure AI have also criticized Palantir's use of AI during the second Trump administration.

+In February 2025, The New York Times reported that Trump and Palantir were compiling a master list of personal information on every American that could give Trump "untold surveillance power" by illegally combining information from various government departments.

+In December 2025, it was reported that Palantir had begun to develop a portal for the Department of Education allowing universities to report foreign donations.
+The company is acting as a subcontractor of Monkton, a computer and network security company, which won a $9.8 million contract to design, develop, and deploy a "Section 117 Information Sharing Environment Capable of Providing Greater Transparency".